Jump to Navigation

 Unlike an ordinary personal injury claim for negligence, in order to establish a vehicle manufacturer or seller's liability for a vehicle defect, you do not need to show that they were careless, and that their carelessness led to your accident or injury.
 Instead, liability in motor vehicle defect cases is controlled by the doctrine of strict liability.

-Vehicle Safety & Restraint Devices
+Vehicle Safety and Restraint Devices

 Vehicle safety is a significant consideration, both in terms of liability for injuries resulting from automobile accidents, and when the average consumer is shopping for a new car.
 Every new passenger vehicle must meet federal standards specifying minimum safety levels, but this doesn't mean all cars are equally safe.
 There still are important safety differences.
 Identifying the safest car on the road is impossible, but it is possible to shop for a safer car because some vehicle characteristics are inherently safer than others, and many automakers offer safety features beyond the required minimums.

-Motor Vehicle Defects RECALLS
+Motor Vehicle Defect Recalls

 One of the most common vehicle defect issues faced by the public is that of safety recalls of a motor vehicle.
 Safety recalls are usually instigated by either the National Highway Traffic Safety Administration or the vehicle manufacturers themselves, in response to a discovered defect in a vehicle or a component of that vehicle.
 So it is important to understand the procedure that is followed in vehicle recalls, and the respective responsibilities of those involved.